Bottle-FeedingSkip to the navigation

 Frequently Asked Questions

 Most babies can start bottle-feeding within hours after birth.
 Most newborns feed about 6 to 10 times every 24 hours.
 Average feeding amounts will vary depending on your baby's age and how hungry he or she is at that moment.

 A baby drinks from a bottle of formula for about 5 to 25 minutes at a time.
 Pay attention to your baby's nutritional needs and cues.
 Don't be concerned if your baby doesn't eat much at one feeding.
 He or she is likely eating enough over the course of a day or two.
 Forcing your baby to drink more formula than he or she needs can cause tummy aches and spitting up.
-But don't ever hesitate to call your doctor if you are worried about whether your baby is eating enough.
+But don't ever hesitate to call your health care provider if you are worried about whether your baby is eating enough.